jupyter-book/example-outputs/content/embeds.md

 # Embeds

-MyST This supports embedding of notebook content and other files.
-The following are some examples using the embed directive.
+MyST supports embedding of notebook content and other files.
+The following are some examples using the @xref:guide#directive-embed.

 ## A Matplotlib Output